digitalocean/app_action/README.md

 ### DigitalOcean App Platform Auto-deploy with same app spec.
 - Get DigitalOcean Personal Access token by following this [instructions](https://docs.digitalocean.com/reference/api/create-personal-access-token/).**(skip this step if you already have DigitalOcean Personal Access Token)**
 - Declare DigitalOcean Personal Access Token as DIGITALOCEAN_ACCESS_TOKEN variable in the [secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) of github repository.
-- Add this step to deploy your application on DigitalOcean App Platform without changing any app spec configuration or making any other changes.
+- [Create a GitHub Action workflow file](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions#create-an-example-workflow) and add this step below to it or add this to your existing action.
   ```yaml
   - name: DigitalOcean App Platform deployment
     uses: ParamPatel207/app_action@main